Utah-CS3550-Fall-2023/assignments/hw4.md

     cd directory/with/file.pem
     chmod 0700 file.pem
     ssh -i file.pem ubuntu@ip.ip.ip.ip

+Since you're connecting for the first time, it'll ask if you're sure.
+You are.
+If you get an error message about "Unprotected private key file" and you are on WSL, you might try putting `sudo` in front of `ssh`, as in `sudo ssh ...`, for this and every other `ssh` command and `scp` command in this assignment.

 Substitute in the appropriate directory, file name, and Elastic IP address.
 If you are using Windows but not WSL, you'll need to do